niuchuangnn/IMSVD/README.md

-# Variable Discretization for Self-Supervised Learning
+# Information-Maximized Soft Variable Discretization for Self-Supervised Image Representation Learning

-This is a Pytorch implementation of the [paper](https://openreview.net/pdf?id=p7DIDSzT8x).
+This is a Pytorch implementation of paper.

 ## Installation